 A life long member of St. James Church in downtown Texarkana, Judge Miller has strong tries to Northeast Texas as Judge Miller’s family migrated from Delta and Gregg Counties to live in Bowie County in 1977.
 He practiced law with Patton, Haltom, Roberts, McWilliams & Greer; Patton Roberts, McWilliams, Greer & Capshaw; Greer, McCasland & Miller, and Greer & Miller, LLP in Texarkana.

 In addition to his service as a Texarkana, Texas City Council member, Judge Miller was an active member of the Literacy Council of Bowie and Miller Counties, Inc. from 2001 through 2011; was a member of the Texarkana Museum Systems Board of Directors from 2008 through 2011.
-He is currently a member of the St. James Day School Board of Trustees, a board member of the Texarkana United Soccer Association and has been an active United States Soccer Federation and high school soccer referee since 1996.
+He was a member of the St. James Day School Board of Trustees from 2014 through 2021, a board member of the Texarkana United Soccer Association and has been an active United States Soccer Federation and high school soccer referee since 1996.

 In Judge Miller’s positions with the State Bar of Texas and the City of Texarkana, he was required to deal with multi-million dollar budgets, policy analysis and oversight, as well as the leadership of the organizations resulting from his elections to those positions.
 As a practicing lawyer, Judge Miller handled a wide range of litigation and represented clients throughout Northeast Texas and Southwest Arkansas.